mtj0928/SlideKit/Sources/SlideKit/SlideKit.docc/SlideKit.md

 ## Overview

-SlideKit provides views, structures, and utilities for making presentations slide with SwiftUI.
+SlideKit provides views, structures, and utilities for making presentation slides with SwiftUI.
-You can create your presentation slide using a ``Slide`` protocol and index them using ``SlideIndexController``.
+You can create your presentation slides using a ``Slide`` protocol and index them by ``SlideIndexController``.

 You can make presentation slides like this.
 ```swift